martis42/depend_on_what_you_use/README.md

 Please be aware that the project is still in an early phase and until version 1.0.0 has been reached all releases can contain breaking changes.

+**The following things can always break** and do not promise stability with respect to the semantic versioning:

-The report files DWYU generates to facilitate running automatic fixes are considered an implementation detail.
+- The report files DWYU generates to facilitate running automatic fixes are considered an implementation detail.
   Changing their content is not considered a breaking change.
-You are of course free to use those report files in custom scripts of yours, but might have to adapt those scripts also for minor version updates.
+  You are of course free to use those report files in custom scripts of yours, but might have to adapt those scripts for DWYU updates.

-Also, how to include DWYU in your WORKSPACE file might change at any time.
+- How to include DWYU in your WORKSPACE file might change at any time.

 # Contributing